RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 console.log(coffee.description() + " costs $" + coffee.cost());
 ```

-## Example using Method decorators
+## Example Using Method Decorators

+TypeScript supports decorators as a language feature for meta-programming.

 ```ts
 // Base class for coffee